lupyuen/lupyuen.github.io/src/dashboard.md

 Click "Create a VM"

-Click "Compute Engine API > Enable"
+Click "Compute Engine API > Enable" and wait a while

+Fill in the Instance Name "nuttx-dashboard-vm".
+Click "Create"

+Click "Connect > SSH"

+And SSH Console appears!